zhaosina/multi_turn_EasyR1/README.md

 | GRPO Full Fine-Tuning    |  AMP | 2*24GB | 4*40GB | 8*40GB |

 > [!NOTE]
-> At least 2 GPUs are needed to run EasyR1.
->
 > We are working hard to reduce the VRAM in RL training, LoRA support will be integrated in next updates.

 ## Tutorial: Run Qwen2.5-VL GRPO on [Geometry3K](https://huggingface.co/datasets/hiyouga/geometry3k) Dataset in Just 3 Steps